FNNDSC/fnndsc/js/rev/README.md

 ## Type of installation

-In most cases, the already compiled _Deployment version_ is what you are looking for.
-If you want to do development, then follow the instructions for the _Development version_.
+In most cases, the already compiled _Deployment version_ is sufficient.
+For development, however,  follow the instructions for the _Development version_.

 ## Deployment version